AV Blog 3: E2E Task - Literature Review

 What it misses: The dataset is entirely synthetic (CARLA).
 Short 150 m routes don’t test long-horizon consistency.
 The training distribution reflects Think2Drive’s driving style, which may not match what a learned model needs to see.
 A follow-up, Bench2Drive-R (arXiv:2412.09647), addresses the real-world gap by converting logged real-world data into reactive closed-loop scenarios via generative models.

-What the Benchmarks Collectively Miss
+What These Benchmarks Collectively Miss